Information for Online Learners

-The Master of Science Degree in Counseling is a CACREP-accredited, 60-hour degree that has four concentration areas in Clinical Mental Health Counseling, School Counseling, Addictions Counseling, and a Combined Option.
+The Master of Science Degree in Counseling is a CACREP-accredited, 60-hour degree that has concentration areas in Clinical Mental Health Counseling, and School Counseling.
 This program is 100% online, has no residence requirement, and offers 30 elective courses students may choose from in order to tailor their degree toward their clinical interests.

 Visit the Counseling Program Website here.